 When it comes to restaurant reviews, some authors have a hidden agenda, or try to be controversial just to attract attention.
-I prefer the old-fashioned approach (if you can’t say anything nice, don’t say anything at all).
-And there’s usually a silver lining to be noticed about most places.
+I prefer the old-fashioned approach: if you can’t say anything nice, don’t say anything at all.
+And there’s usually a silver lining to be found in most places.
 If you really want to find information online, you’ll eventually track down a website that appeals and gives you the answers you want.

 These websites sometimes target a niche audience; actually sometimes they’re so niche you have to break into the inner sanctum (forums) to crack their code!
 And sometimes they’re just pure rambling.
 Surprisingly, many of them dabble in somewhat random topics.

 But my personal favourites are the Hobart news blogs with images to verify the story.
 Something to prove the author is actually giving a first-hand account.
 Let’s face it: it’s pretty easy for writers to rehash something they found online.
 And who knows whether the original version was ever correct?
 Or even relevant to Tassie.

 But here’s a sample blog I’d like to share with you.
 Victor Khoo writes FOODTRAIL: a journey about food, recipes and destinations.
 He lives (or at least has at one stage) in the Huon Valley in southern Tasmania.
 I suspect he now resides in New Town, judging from the article he wrote on February 14, where he states…